Terry Glenn: 1996 season

-Glenn was selected by the New England Patriots in the first round (seventh overall) of the 1996 NFL Draft.
+Glenn was selected by the New England Patriots in the first round (seventh overall) of the 1996 NFL draft.
 He signed a six-year, $12 million contract.
 He recorded 90 receptions for 1,132 yards (12.6-yard avg.) and 6 touchdowns in his rookie season, while helping the team reach Super Bowl XXXI.

 Patriots head coach, Bill Parcells, was outspoken of his desire to draft a defensive player and how he was overruled by team management.
 He made his displeasure known referring to Glenn as "she", after he pulled a hamstring two weeks into training camp, that forced him to miss the rest of training camp and the season opener against the Miami Dolphins.
-Parcells replied to being asked about the rookie's condition, saying: "She's making progress.".
-Parcells later admitted he was wrong and that Glenn was a winner.
+Parcells replied to being asked about the rookie's condition, saying: "She's making progress”.

 At the time, his 90 receptions were the most ever in a single-season by a rookie in NFL history and the second most in franchise history.
 He was named the second alternate for the 1997 Pro Bowl.